by Carlos Tkacz

 There are a ton of wonderful things to do in the country, and in no way will this be an exhaustive list:

-– The Braii: This is essentially South African bbq.
-Almost every place you rent there will have access to a braii, which they call their brick cooking spaces.
-Some things that make the braii unique compared to, say, Asado culture in Argentina, is that they use wood for cooking, and they use these cages that close down over your meat and that you turn over by hand.
-It’s simple to try but challenging to master.
-You start by building yourself a log cabin of wood (which you can buy anywhere) as high as you can without it toppling, use some kerosene blocks (available at the grocery store) to light it up, drink a few beers or glasses of wine.
-At the same time, you wait for the wood to collapse into a bed of embers and then use the cage and some stands (either rebar or brick) to slow cook whatever delicious meat you bought from the store.
+- The Braii: this is essentially South African BBQ.
+Almost every place you rent there will have access to a braii, which is what they call their brick cooking spaces.
+Some things that make the braii unique compared to, say, asado culture in Argentina, is that they use wood to cook and they use these cages that close down over your meat and that you turn over by hand.
+It’s simple to try but difficult to master.
+You basically start by building yourself a log cabin of wood (which you can buy basically anywhere) as high as you can without it toppling, use some kerosene blocks (available at the grocery store) to light it up, drink a few beers or glasses of wine while you wait for the wood to collapse into a bed of embers, and then use the cage and some stands (either rebar or brick) to slow cook whatever delicious meat you bought from the store.
 I highly recommend giving it a go and trying a bit of everything.
-The premade kabobs from SPAR are incredibly delicious.
+The premade kabobs from SPAR are especially delicious.

-– Biltong: this is South African jerky.
+- Biltong: this is basically South African jerky.
 Sometimes it’s made of beef, sometimes eland.
 It’s generally less dried than American jerky.
 Always delicious!
-I highly recommend getting it by the kg in the store on the top floor of the SuperSpar (grocery stores) or at the butchers.
+I highly recommend getting it by the kg in the store on the top floor of the SuperSpar (one of the grocery stores) or at the butcher’s.

-– The Fish Fry – About an hour and a half away from Clanwilliam, just south of Lambert’s Bay, is an open-air restaurant directly on the beach called Muisbosskerm.
-Every week, they do a fish fry, which is essentially a kind of buffet.
+- The Fish Fry: about an hour and a half away from Clanwilliam, just south of Lambert’s Bay, is an open air restaurant directly on the beach called Muisbosskerm.
+Every week, they do what is called a fish fry, which is essentially a kind of buffet.
 It works like this: you arrive early, have a few drinks on the beach, and they bring out food as it is prepared.
 There are a variety of dishes, and what they have depends on the day’s catch.
-It is very fresh and delicious, and they have other meat options as well if you’re not into fish.
+It is very fresh and very good, and they have other meat options as well if you’re not into fish.
 Highly recommend!
 Just don’t expect to send the next day.
 You can ask for more information wherever it is you are staying.

-– The Natural History Museum: this is a fascinating museum that has exhibitions on the evolutionary history of the area.
+- The Natural History Museum: this is a very interesting museum that has exhibitions on the evolutionary history of the area.
 They also have a fantastic planetarium.

 - There is so much more!
 Ask the locals and explore!

-– Hiking: The Rocklands is littered with beautiful hikes and sights to see, from ancient art to impressive arches to incredible waterfalls.
+- Hiking: The Rocklands is littered with wonderful hikes and sights to see, from ancient art to amazing arches to incredible waterfalls.
 Just ask around!

 Suggested Reading